aws-samples/sample-optimizing-multimodal-search-using-the-twelvelabs-embed-api-and-amazon-opensearch-service/README.md

-# Leveraging Twelve Labs Embed API and OpenSearch for multimodal search
+# Optimizing Multimodal Search Using the Twelve Labs Embed API and Amazon OpenSearch Service

 A solution for implementing advanced video search capabilities by combining Twelve Labs' Embed API with Amazon OpenSearch Service.
 This integration enables sophisticated multimodal search across video content using AI-powered video understanding and vector search capabilities.